LemonPepperZest/ValheimModInstructions/README.md

 ## Build Camera

 Try pressing **B** while the hammer is equipped!
 This unlocks the camera from your character so you can get a better angle.
+The controls are typical WASD plus spacebar for UP.
+It can be a bit disorienting at first because it often starts you off facing the floor.
 Press **B** again or switch tools to exit.
 You are still restricted to building in reach of your character.

 ## Quick Stack Sort Restock Trash